Bulk-edge correspondence and the cobordism invariance of the index: Preliminaries

 \section{Preliminaries}

-In this section, we collects some basic facts about topological $K$-theory needed in this paper.
-We refer the reader to \cite{At67,AS1,Ka78,LM89} for the details.
-We also review one definition of the spectral flow by Phillips \cite{Ph96}.
+In this section, we collects some basic facts about topological $K$-theory (complex $K$-theory and $KSp$-theory) needed in this paper.
+A definition of $\Z$-valued spectral flow and $\Z_2$-valued spectral flow is contained.
+For a precise definition of the spectral flow, we find it convenient to follow the definition given by J. Phillips \cite{Ph96}.
+For the later use, we give here an explicit construction of the isomorphism $\tKSp(\SSS^{2,1}) \cong \Z_2$.

-\subsection{Topological $K$-Theory}
+\subsection{Topological $K$-theory}